Shatsk National Natural Park

-Shatsk National Natural Park (Шацький національний природний парк) is a national park of Ukraine which was established in 1983 and aimed to preserve, reconstitute and to use effectively Volyn Polissia natural complexes and objects of special environmental, recreational, educational and aesthetic value.
-The park is located on the territory of Shatsk Region in northwest part of Volyn Oblast.
+The Shatsk National Natural Park (Шацький національний природний парк) is a national park of Ukraine which was established in 1983 and aimed to preserve, reconstitute and to use effectively Volyn Polissia natural complexes and objects of special environmental, recreational, educational and aesthetic value.
+The park is located on the territory of Kovel Raion in northwest part of Volyn Oblast.
 The general area of the park is 490 km2, 188 km2 of which are handed over for its permanent use.
-Lesia Ukrainka, Volyn State University is a scientific curator.
+Lesia Ukrainka Volyn State University is a scientific curator.
 Two ecological paths, Svitiazianka and Lisova Pisnia, are working in the Shatsk NNP.

 General

 The Shatskyi Lakes group is one of the biggest in Europe.
 On its territory there are more than thirty lakes of varying sizes.
 Their total area is almost 70 square kilometers.
 They constitute one of the biggest European groupings of lakes.
 Among them is Svitiaz, the deepest lake in Ukraine, with an area of 28 square kilometers and a depth of 58 m.
 The water reserve is 310 million cubic meters; 180.8 million cubic meters of them are kept in Svitiaz.

 The majority of lakes are joined to each other by soil-reclamation canals of Soviet or earlier times, or natural channels.

 As long as the main European watershed goes through Shatsk Region, surplus water from them periodically replenishes basins of the Baltic and the Black seas via the Bug and the Vistula, the Prypiat and the Dnieper rivers accordingly.

 Forests occupy 52.5% of general park area, grasslands 7.3%, marshes 2.8%, and water reservoirs 14.2%.
 The rest of the area is taken by farms and roads.

 According to the Ramsar Water and Moor Protection agreement, the Shats'k lakes' lands which are situated between the Prypiat and the western Bug are considered to be one of the most important areas in Ukraine.
 In this territory, migrating birds can find places for their reproduction as well as food and rest on their way from the north to warmer countries.

 The SNNP, together with the local administration, manage the main nature protection tasks.
 Due to these achievements, the park was included in the World Network of Biosphere Reserves (as West Polesie Transboundary Biosphere Reserve) within the frameworks of the UNESCO "Man and the Biosphere Programme" on April 30, 2002.
 By this act, the Shats'k lakes were referred to as some of the most precious complexes of the Earth.
 In Ukraine, Svitiaz Lake is considered to be one of the Seven Natural Wonders of Ukraine.